Insulet (NASDAQ:PODD) PT Raised to $360.00

-Insulet (NASDAQ:PODD – Get Rating) had its price target hoisted by Piper Sandler from $340.00 to $360.00 in a research note released on Friday, The Fly reports.
+Insulet (NASDAQ:PODD – Get Rating) had its price objective increased by equities researchers at UBS Group from $328.00 to $360.00 in a research note issued on Friday, The Fly reports.
+UBS Group’s target price would indicate a potential upside of 9.50% from the stock’s previous close.

-PODD has been the topic of several other reports.
-Barclays boosted their target price on shares of Insulet from $245.00 to $292.00 in a research note on Friday, February 24th.
-Morgan Stanley upped their price target on shares of Insulet from $320.00 to $325.00 and gave the stock an equal weight rating in a research note on Friday, February 24th.
-UBS Group started coverage on shares of Insulet in a research note on Tuesday, March 28th.
-They issued a neutral rating on the stock.
-Raymond James upped their price target on shares of Insulet from $320.00 to $334.00 and gave the stock an outperform rating in a research note on Friday, February 24th.
-Finally, StockNews.com began coverage on shares of Insulet in a report on Thursday, March 16th.
-They issued a hold rating for the company.
-Eight research analysts have rated the stock with a hold rating and six have given a buy rating to the company’s stock.
-According to data from MarketBeat, Insulet currently has a consensus rating of Hold and a consensus target price of $328.31.
+Several other analysts also recently weighed in on the company.
+Stifel Nicolaus boosted their price objective on Insulet from $300.00 to $342.00 and gave the company a “hold” rating in a research report on Thursday, April 20th.
+Robert W. Baird boosted their price objective on Insulet from $350.00 to $370.00 in a research report on Friday.
+StockNews.com started coverage on Insulet in a research note on Thursday, March 16th.
+They issued a “hold” rating for the company.
+BTIG Research raised their price target on Insulet from $340.00 to $350.00 and gave the stock a “buy” rating in a research note on Monday, April 17th.
+Finally, Wolfe Research started coverage on Insulet in a research note on Thursday, January 26th.
+They issued a “peer perform” rating for the company.
+Eight investment analysts have rated the stock with a hold rating and six have issued a buy rating to the company’s stock.
+According to MarketBeat.com, the company has a consensus rating of “Hold” and a consensus target price of $326.92.

-In related news, CFO Wayde D. Mcmillan sold 1,255 shares of the stock in a transaction dated Monday, April 3rd.
-The shares were sold at an average price of $318.31, for a total value of $399,479.05.
-Following the completion of the transaction, the chief financial officer now owns 22,865 shares of the company’s stock, valued at $7,278,158.15.
-The transaction was disclosed in a document filed with the Securities & Exchange Commission, which is accessible through the SEC website.
-In other news, insider Charles Alpuche sold 4,000 shares of the firm’s stock in a transaction that occurred on Tuesday, February 28th.
-The shares were sold at an average price of $278.82, for a total transaction of $1,115,280.00.
-Following the completion of the sale, the insider now owns 45,584 shares of the company’s stock, valued at $12,709,730.88.
-The transaction was disclosed in a document filed with the SEC, which is accessible through this link.
-Also, CFO Wayde D. Mcmillan sold 1,255 shares of the firm’s stock in a transaction that occurred on Monday, April 3rd.
-The stock was sold at an average price of $318.31, for a total transaction of $399,479.05.
-Following the sale, the chief financial officer now directly owns 22,865 shares of the company’s stock, valued at approximately $7,278,158.15.
+In related news, insider Charles Alpuche sold 4,000 shares of the business’s stock in a transaction that occurred on Thursday, March 9th.
+The stock was sold at an average price of $290.90, for a total value of $1,163,600.00.
+Following the transaction, the insider now directly owns 45,584 shares of the company’s stock, valued at approximately $13,260,385.60.
+The transaction was disclosed in a legal filing with the SEC, which can be accessed through the SEC website.
+In related news, insider Charles Alpuche sold 4,000 shares of the business’s stock in a transaction that occurred on Thursday, March 9th.
+The stock was sold at an average price of $290.90, for a total value of $1,163,600.00.
+Following the transaction, the insider now directly owns 45,584 shares of the company’s stock, valued at approximately $13,260,385.60.
+The transaction was disclosed in a legal filing with the SEC, which can be accessed through the SEC website.
+Also, CFO Wayde D. Mcmillan sold 1,255 shares of Insulet stock in a transaction that occurred on Monday, April 3rd.
+The stock was sold at an average price of $318.31, for a total value of $399,479.05.
+Following the completion of the sale, the chief financial officer now directly owns 22,865 shares in the company, valued at approximately $7,278,158.15.
 The disclosure for this sale can be found here.
-Insiders sold 32,656 shares of company stock valued at $9,819,174 over the last quarter.
+Insiders have sold a total of 32,656 shares of company stock valued at $9,819,174 in the last ninety days.
 Corporate insiders own 0.90% of the company’s stock.

-Hedge funds have recently modified their holdings of the company.
-Allworth Financial LP increased its holdings in shares of Insulet by 166.7% during the fourth quarter.
-Allworth Financial LP now owns 88 shares of the medical instruments supplier’s stock worth $26,000 after buying an additional 55 shares in the last quarter.
-American National Bank bought a new stake in shares of Insulet during the first quarter valued at approximately $28,000.
-Lindbrook Capital LLC grew its stake in shares of Insulet by 78.1% during the first quarter.
-Lindbrook Capital LLC now owns 114 shares of the medical instruments supplier’s stock valued at $36,000 after purchasing an additional 50 shares during the last quarter.
-First Manhattan Co. bought a new stake in shares of Insulet during the fourth quarter valued at approximately $35,000.
-Finally, Heritage Wealth Management LLC grew its stake in shares of Insulet by 100.0% during the fourth quarter.
-Heritage Wealth Management LLC now owns 140 shares of the medical instruments supplier’s stock valued at $41,000 after purchasing an additional 70 shares during the last quarter.
+Several large investors have recently modified their holdings of PODD.
+Allworth Financial LP increased its position in shares of Insulet by 166.7% during the 4th quarter.
+Allworth Financial LP now owns 88 shares of the medical instruments supplier’s stock valued at $26,000 after purchasing an additional 55 shares during the last quarter.
+American National Bank purchased a new position in Insulet during the 1st quarter valued at $28,000.
+First Manhattan Co. purchased a new position in Insulet during the 4th quarter valued at $35,000.
+Lindbrook Capital LLC boosted its holdings in Insulet by 78.1% during the 1st quarter.
+Lindbrook Capital LLC now owns 114 shares of the medical instruments supplier’s stock valued at $36,000 after acquiring an additional 50 shares during the period.
+Finally, Huntington National Bank boosted its holdings in Insulet by 448.4% during the 3rd quarter.
+Huntington National Bank now owns 170 shares of the medical instruments supplier’s stock valued at $39,000 after acquiring an additional 139 shares during the period.

 About Insulet